Skip to main content

 • Certain farming inputs

-Exempt Supplies (No Tax Charged)
+Exempt Supplies (No Charge Applied)

 • Financial services (interest, insurance premiums, forex)